nextthingco/docs/Gadget-docs/source/includes/_build.md

 ### Blink

-A 'hello world' example to make sure everything is working.
+A 'hello world' example that blinks an LED on pin 36, CSDID0.
+If using a bare C.H.I.P.
+Pro, connect a 5mm LED with a 220 Ohm resistor in series to pin 36 and ground.

 1. Launch GadgetCLI

-2. Connect Hardware to Host
+2. Connect hardware to host computer.

 	Make sure the hardware is flashed with GadgetOS.
 	{Pic of Dev Kit connected to host computer}